 Without a will naming a guardian, it is possible that Child Protective Services would become involved, or that relatives and friends could become involved in a contested guardianship proceeding in court.

 It is important to note that the naming of a guardian in a will is only effective if both parents are dead or one is dead and the other incapacitated.
 This raises additional issues for single parents and divorced parents of minor children.
 It is not unusual that the custodial parent feels the surviving parent is not an appropriate person to gain custody.
 In such a situation, it is important to seek legal counsel to try to avoid that result.

 Wills can be simple or complex.
 It is possible to build trusts into wills (testamentary trusts), to do tax planning and to provide for distributions to be made over time.
 Even a simple will, however, can be fraught with perils.
 For example, courts will follow the statutes very carefully as to how a will must be drafted and executed.
 If formalities are not followed, the court is unlikely to consider a will valid, especially if someone contests it.
 Formalities include things like how the will is signed and witnessed.
 Issues such as the capacity of the person making the will or undue influence by others may arise.
 And Arizona law contains some exceptions, exemptions and allowances that cannot be avoided by writing a will.
 This is not a do-it-yourself project.
 Your estate plan deals with everything you own and everyone you care about.
 It makes sense to do it right to make sure you get the result you expect.
-An attorney, knowledgeable of Arizona statutes, should be consulted to make sure that what you want can and will happen after your death.
+An attorney, knowledgeable of Arizona statutes, should be consulted to make sure that what you want can and will happen after your death (Last Will & Testament).